Skip to Content

 This is very different from live-in care, where caregivers require a space of their own and truly “live” in the home, sleeping at night (but willing to be awakened, and alerted when the client needs help).

-Live-in caregivers stay in the home day and night to perform duties outlined in the care plan.
-Live-in caregivers are provided a 6 to 8-hour break, a sleeping bed to rest, and a minimum of 5 hours of uninterrupted sleep.
+Live-in caregivers reside in the home and provide care both day and night according to the individualized care plan.
+To maintain their well-being and effectiveness, live-in caregivers receive a 6–8 hour break and are provided a comfortable place to rest, ensuring at least 5 hours of uninterrupted sleep.

 FEATURED FAQ